cyverse-de/cyverse-de.github.io/osg/short-term.md

 ## Retrieving Input Files

 In most cases, input files are retrieved using `iget`, which is the method that will be described here.
-Other file retrieval methods are avilable, but they are beyond the scope of this documentation.
+Other file retrieval methods are available, but they are beyond the scope of this documentation.

 The first step in retrieving a file from iRODS is to extract the ticket string and path from the input ticket list file.
 Once you have the ticket and path, `iget` can be executed as follows: